borislisandro/AstroRun/README.md

 ## Customization

 ### Characters
 - You can customize your character by selecting from different astronaut images.
 - Add new character images to the `data` folder and update the code to include them.

 ### Backgrounds
 - Choose from multiple backgrounds in the settings menu.
 - Add new background images to the `data` folder and update the code to include them.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Credits

-- Developed by [Your Name]
-- Thanks to the Processing community for their support and resources.

----

-Enjoy playing Space Dodge and aim for the highest score!